Neofect/Communicator/README.md

   * Processes like connecting, disconnection and packet transferring are done internally and related events are dispatched.
 It makes application's structure simple.
 * Protocol is implemented as a indenpendent module
   * It is easy to test and maintain.
-  * It is reusable even if connection type is changed to another.
+  * It is reusable even though connection type is changed to another.
 * Various connection types are applicable.
   * Actual connection process and packet communication is an independent module and pluggable.
   * Currently there are only Bluetooth wireless connection types.
 But because the framework works on any type of binary serial protocol, it can be applicable for like serial port connection or TCP/IP connection if we implement.
 Then existing applications can use it without changing other part like protocol implementation.